Welcome to the Associate Degree of Nursing Program (ADN)!

 All applicants to and enrollees of Texas Southmost College are encouraged to review all applicable eligibility requirements for the respective occupational license.
 Questions related to eligibility requirements should be directed to the applicable licensing authority.

-Results from the Admission Assessment Exams can be obtained from the TSC testing center on the day of the exam.
+Results from the Admission Assessment Exams can be obtained in your student ATI account.

 Examinees must report to the computer lab assigned on their scheduled test date.
 There are no refunds for a missed appointment.